Director of Studies: Dr Russell Roberts, Reader in Photography

 Gareth Bonello – Title: Hanes y Cymry a’r Casi mewn Alawon – Ymchwiliad Creadigol a Rhyngddiwylliannol.

-Director of Studies: Dr Lisa Lewis
+Director of Studies: Professor Lisa Lewis

-Supervisors: Dr Paul Carr, Dr Rhiannon Williams
+Supervisors: Professor Paul Carr, Dr Rhiannon Williams

 I’m studying for a PhD in the music of the Khasi Hills, a region of North East India in the State of Meghalaya.
 The PhD is part of a larger research project examining the connection between the Calvinistic Methodist Community in Wales and the Khasi people.
 In 1841 the Welsh missionary society sent its first missionary, Thomas Jones to evangelise in the Khasi hills.
 So began a relationship between the two communities that continued unbroken until 1969, when the mission was belatedly abandoned following Indian independence.
 Adopting a methodology based on ‘practice as research’ I will be studying the traditional music of the region and examining the relationship between Welsh and Khasi culture both past and present.
 As a practicing songwriter and musician I will be collaborate with artists from within the Khasi community to produce new material in response to my research.